RMI-PACTA/actions/actions/json-schema/check-docs/README.md

 ## Inputs

-INputs are the same as the `render-docs` action, and are passed through to that action.
+Inputs are the same as the `render-docs` action and are passed through to that action.

 ## `input-files`